jmrapp1/NitroNet/README.md

 }
 ```

 The getter method "getServerConnection()" from Client returns the instance of the server connection object.
-From here you can send objects or bytes of data over to the server.
+From here you can send packets of data over to the server.

 Lets see how we can now send information back to clients from the server.